-2.2.3 Inspections
+2.2.1 Inspections

-Air inspections were carried out in conjunction with all the general compliance monitoring inspections, or if odour complaints are received.
-There were no odour complaints concerning the piggery emissions from the ponds system, and routine inspections found no objectionable odour offsite.
-The covered anaerobic pond, has been hugely instrumental in reducing odour resulting in no odour complaints for the 2015-2016 monitoring period.
+Air inspections were carried out in conjunction with all the general compliance monitoring inspections.

+During the monitoring period there were no odour complaints concerning the piggery emissions from the ponds system, and routine inspections found no objectionable odour offsite.
+The covered anaerobic pond, has had a significant effect in reducing odour.

-Operations at the piggery had previously resulted in some odour emanating offsite from the ponds system from time to time prior to installing the covered anaerobic pond.
-Odour issues were the result of general piggery operations and adverse weather conditions.
-As the piggery wastewater treatment ponds are located near a residential area in the Lepperton Township, there is no real buffer zone.
+Operations at the piggery had previously resulted in some odour travelling off site from the ponds system from time to time prior to installation of the covered anaerobic pond.
+As the piggery wastewater treatment ponds are located near a residential area in the Lepperton Township, there is no real buffer zone for odours that are a result of general piggery operations.